NBizzell/time-lapse-crystals/README.md

 - A monitor connected to the RPi per pair

 For the crystal formation lessons students will also need:
-- Copper Sulphate and water (or a preprepared saturated solution of Copper Sulphate)
+- Copper Sulphate and water (or a pre-prepared saturated solution of Copper Sulphate)
 - Glass beakers
 - Petri dishes
-- Bunsen burner, stand and mat(if preparing their own solutions)
+- Bunsen burner, stand and mat (if preparing their own solutions)
 - Safety glasses / goggles

 ## Lessons